-Whether coordinating emergency responses to natural disasters, such as wildfires in California, or complex disasters, such as the Ebola epidemic in West Africa, disaster operations specialists help execute strategic responses to crises.
-Those inspired by disaster management careers should explore the disaster operations specialist role and what it takes to become one, along with the operations specialist salary and job outlook.
+Whether coordinating emergency responses to natural disasters like the wildfires in California or complex disasters like the COVID-19 pandemic, disaster operations specialists help execute strategic responses to crises.
+Individuals inspired by disaster management careers and considering earning a Master of Public Health in Disaster Management online should explore the important role of disaster operations specialist.

 Disaster operations specialists plan emergency responses for natural and human-caused disasters, armed conflicts, terrorism incidents, hostage situations, and complex disasters caused by political instability, war, and poverty.
 They also coordinate disaster preparedness training to ensure response teams have the needed skills to address crises when they arise.

 Climate, geographic location, and political situation all potentially influence the types of emergencies a community may experience.
-Disaster operations specialists analyze information about what may make a community particularly vulnerable to, for example, food scarcity, a disease outbreak, landslides, or civil unrest.
+For instance, disaster operations specialists analyze information about what may make a community particularly vulnerable to food scarcity, a disease outbreak, landslides, or civil unrest.
 They develop plans to help prevent disasters or minimize their impact’s severity.

 The Role of a Disaster Operations Specialist